Orwell Astronomical Society (Ipswich)

 At the 1994 AGM [1994a], the trustees reported that the condition of the telescope was as good as it had been during their last inspection, one year previously.

 At its first meeting of the year [1994b], the committee allocated a sum of £100 for purchase of new eyepieces.
-Throughout the year, the problem with the vernier for the RA scale remained ongoing, as did the aspiration to fit a cross-hair in the hole on the south side of the telescope mount to enable easy reading of the RA scale.
+Throughout the year, the problem with the vernier for the RA scale remained ongoing, as did the aspiration to fit a cross-hair in the hole on the south side of the telescope mount.
 The committee noted that a digital display of the RA of the telescope would be a useful addition; unfortunately, it required more than 30 years (see below) for such a display to be procured!
 See [1994b, 1994c, 1994d, 1994e, 1994f].

 Ian Swann modified the infra-red controller for the telescope drive motor.
 By May of the year, the new unit had still not been used [1994b, 1994c].
 Later, concerns were raised in committee that the wiring of the controller needed to be checked [1994d], and it was agreed to ask Ian to do so [1994e, 1994f].
 By the end of the year, the work had been done and the new controller was in use [1995a].